strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 #### Component injection

-A plugin allows you inject React comonents where the admin allows you to.
-In fact some areas were designed to receive any kind of components.
+A plugin allows you to inject React components where the admin allows you to.
+In fact, some areas were designed to receive any kind of components.
 This is possible thanks to the [injection Zones](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.html#injection-zones-api).

 You need to use the `bootstrap` lifecycle function to inject your components in the `admin/src/index.js`.
 For this use case, we'll simply tell our plugin to inject a `TodoCard` React component in the `editView` > `right-links` injection zone.